VijaySanas3/Financial-Analytics-Dashboard/README.md

 ## Overview

-This report presents a comprehensive **Financial Analysis** of **India’s top 500 companies**, focusing on critical metrics such as **market capitalization** and **quarterly sales**.
+This report presents a comprehensive **Financial Analysis** of **India’s top 500 companies**, focusing on critical metrics such as **Market Capitalization** and **Quarterly Sales**.
 Leveraging an interactive dashboard, the analysis provides actionable insights that empower stakeholders to:

 - Understand market trends and company performance.
 - Identify market leaders and opportunities for strategic investments.